Continuing Medical Education

 Grand Rounds

 Grand Rounds is a monthly lecture in the traditional style of case-based presentations.
 Presenters use an interactive approach to teaching by asking questions, posing dilemmas, challenging thinking, and soliciting attendees’ expertise.
-All health care professionals, faculty, residents, fellows, and medical students are invited to participate.
-As of July 2021, sessions are scheduled on the 2nd Tuesday of every month, from 7:30 – 8:30 am CT.
-Due to the impact of the COVID-19 pandemic, these sessions are facilitated via Zoom.
+All health-care professionals, faculty, residents, fellows, and medical students are invited to participate.
+As of July 2021, sessions are scheduled on the second Tuesday of every month, from 7:30 – 8:30 am CT.
 Details and Zoom instructions are emailed to all invited participants prior to the event.
 Email Dr. Nathan Culmer to be added to the mailing list.

 Annual Endowed Lectures

 Annual Endowed Lectures are made possible by contributions from community members who wish to promote excellence in the College of Community Health Sciences.
 These lectures focus on topics our donors are passionate about and that align with the College’s mission of improving health in Alabama.
-CCHS Endowed Lectures are open to health care professionals.
-Due to the impact of the COVID-19 pandemic, these sessions are facilitated via Zoom.
+CCHS Endowed Lectures are open to health-care professionals and are also facilitated via Zoom.
 Details and Zoom instructions are emailed to all invited participants prior to the event.
 Email Dr. Nathan Culmer to be added to the mailing list.

 The Ernest Cole Brock III Continuing Medical Education Lecture Series